akeneo/pim-api-docs/content/guides/print-connection/step4-define-your-first-scope.md

 ## Follow the guide!

-As [mentioned before](step2-understand-akeneo-pim.html), there are [several editions](https://www.akeneo.com/compare-editions/) and several supported version of Akeneo PIM.
+As [mentioned before](step2-understand-akeneo-pim.html), there are [several editions](https://www.akeneo.com/compare-editions/) and several supported versions of Akeneo PIM.

 Of course, the choice of the PIM version/edition depends on your business but we strongly encourage you to develop a connector that is fully compatible with our latest **Serenity edition**.